Celebrating Thirteen Years Online - Also See Our Alternate Web Site

 Lady Destiny

-Even though the aesthetics, the rig, and the hull form of the Lady Destiny are highly traditional, we have taken advantage of modern technology wherever possible in order to provide a vessel of the greatest strength and seaworthiness.
-For example, we have specified that the construction be all steel, primarily in order to achieve a vastly lighter, stronger and more durable structure as compared to wood.
-The masts as well are tubular steel, for high strength, light weight, and extreme ruggedness.
+Although the aesthetics, the rig, and the hull form of the Lady Destiny are highly traditional, we have taken advantage of modern technology wherever possible in order to provide a vessel of the greatest strength and seaworthiness.
+For example, we have specified that the construction be all steel, primarily in order to achieve a vastly lighter, stronger and more durable structure than would be possible in wood.
+As well, the masts are tubular steel for high strength, light weight, and extreme ruggedness.

-Very much like the Treasure Ships of admiral Zheng He, the purpose of this vessel is that of expeditionary sailing.
+Very much like the Treasure Ships of admiral Zheng He, the purpose of this vessel is that of expeditionary sailing... in other words, exploring the world by sea.
 In this case, rather than conquest the intent is to carry an extended family on voyages of adventure and discovery.
-Numerous luxury suites have been provided throughout, including two ultra-deluxe suites on the Bridge Deck, a gym, a recording studio, Jacuzzi, library, gourmet galley, and a car-garage..!
+Several luxury suites have been provided throughout, including two ultra-deluxe suites on the Bridge Deck, a gym, a recording studio, Jacuzzi, library, gourmet galley, and a car-garage..!
 Please see the Preliminary Interior Profile for a peek at what we have in mind...

 Comfort and privacy have been our primary goals throughout.
 Given the overall size, even with all the amenities the interior layout is not at all crowded.
 Given that the vessel will be sailing anywhere from the tropics to the arctic the priorities are directed toward creature comforts...
 In terms of climate control, they include maximum insulation, heat pump technology and excellent ventilation throughout.
 In terms of creature comforts, each cabin is its own private 'apartment' with head, shower, desk, entertainment, and service provided by the crew.